-Men’s Health Awareness Month -Specifically Male Pelvic Health
+Men’s Health Awareness Month -Specifically Male Pelvic Pain

 There are misconceptions when it comes to issues such as pelvic pain.
 The medical community often considered this a female problem related to pregnancy, postpartum, menstrual cycle, or female reproductive organs…but as you may guess, anyone with a pelvis can have pain and that includes males.
 Guys haven’t had it so good with it comes to dealing with male pelvic health issues and the intervention provided by the medical community.
 Too often (and still so today), male pelvic pain was [...]